 - A. Students may withdraw from a course(s) but must do so by the published deadline for each term.
 After this date, students will be assigned the grades they have earned.
 Students who withdraw after the refund period and before the deadline date for any term will earn a grade of "W" on their transcript.
-Note that excessive withdrawals will affect academic progress. - B. Students may drop a class via MyCCP or by completing the necessary form, available from the Office of Student Records and Registration, and submitting the form to this same office.
+Note that excessive withdrawals will affect academic progress - B. Students may drop a class via MyCCP or by completing the necessary form, available from the Office of Student Records and Registration, and submitting the form to this same office.
 Students are strongly encouraged to consult a counselor, if on academic probation, or an academic advisor prior to dropping courses. - C. Students completely withdrawing from a term must complete the necessary form, available from the Office of Student Records and Registration, and submit the form to this same office.
 Students must consult a counselor prior to withdrawing from an entire roster of classes for any term. - D. The date when the Office of Student Records and Registration is in receipt of the appropriate drop or withdrawal form is the official date of withdrawal.
 A student who cannot appear in person to fill out a withdrawal form must send a letter or e-mail stating the date and reason for the withdrawal.
 Absence from class or merely notifying the professor does not constitute withdrawal.
 An instructor may initiate a withdrawal (according to Policies and Procedures No. 5).
 (Note: Students should not assume that an instructor will initiate such withdrawals.) - E. Students who are unable to complete a course(s) because of serious illness or other emergency may apply for an excused withdrawal within two years of the occurrence to the Office of Student Records and Registration.
-Excused withdrawals are not counted in determining academic progress; however, excused withdrawals are counted as an attempt

-- when awarding financial aid.
+Excused withdrawals are not counted in determining academic progress; however, excused withdrawals are counted as an attempt but not earned when evaluating Satisfactory Academic Progress for purposes of awarding financial aid.
+Students receiving an Excused withdrawal are subject to a Return of Title IV funds calculation for any aid that was received for the term in question.
 Satisfactory documentation of the illness or emergency will be required. - F. Students who are unable to complete a course because they or their spouse are a member of the Pennsylvania National Guard or other reserve component of the armed forces of the United States and are called or ordered to active duty (other than active duty for training) shall receive an "M" for military leave of absence.
-Courses earning an M shall not be counted in determining academic progress. - G. Students who stop attending class or, in the case of online courses, stop participating (failure to submit or participate in coursework) will receive a grade of FS, failure stopped attending.
+Courses earning an M shall not be counted in determining academic progress.

+G. Students who stop attending class or, in the case of online courses, stop participating (failure to submit or participate in coursework) will receive a grade of FS, failure -stopped attending.
 Instructors who issue an FS grade must also report the student's last date of attendance or, in the case of an online course, last date of participation.